fog/fog/lib/fog/rackspace/docs/compute_v2.md

 	</tr>
 	<tr>
 		<td>:personality</td>
-		<td>File path and contents.
-Refer to Next Gen Server API documentation - <a href="http://docs.rackspace.com/servers/api/v2/cs-devguide/content/Server_Personality-d1e2543.html">Server Personality</a>. </td>
+		<td>Array of files to be injected onto the server.
+Please refer to the Fog <a href="http://rubydoc.info/github/fog/fog/Fog/Compute/RackspaceV2/Servers:bootstrap">bootstrap </a> API documentation for further information.</td>
 	</tr>
 </table>

 ## Bootstrap

-In addition to the `create` method, fog provides a method called `bootstrap`.
-This method creates a server and then performs the following actions via ssh:
+In addition to the `create` method, Fog provides a `bootstrap` method which creates a server and then performs the following actions via ssh:

-1. Create `ROOT_USER/.ssh/authorized_keys` using the specified `:public_key`.
+1. Create `ROOT_USER/.ssh/authorized_keys` file using the ssh key specified in `:public_key_path`.
 2. Lock password for root user using `passwd -l root`.
-3. Create `ROOT_USER/attributes.json` with the server's attributes.
+3. Create `ROOT_USER/attributes.json` file with the contents of `server.attributes`.
-4. Create `ROOT_USER/metadata.json` with the server's metadata.
+4. Create `ROOT_USER/metadata.json` file with the contents of `server.metadata`.

-**Note**: The `bootstrap` method is a blocking call unlike `create` method.
+**Note**: Unlike the `create` method, `bootstrap` is blocking method call.
+If non-blocking behavior is desired, developers should use the `:personality` parameter on the `create` method.

 The following example demonstrates bootstraping a server: